vishal2505/Predicting_Hospital_Readmission_Risk/docs/MODEL_TRAINING_SETUP.md

 ## Overview

-The model training pipeline is now ready with temporal window validation and prerequisite checks.
-It follows MLOps best practices with proper data splitting to prevent leakage.
+The model training pipeline supports **parallel training of multiple algorithms** with temporal window validation and prerequisite checks.
+Each algorithm runs as a separate ECS task for independent execution, failure handling, and resource optimization.

 ## Architecture